-If you’re set on getting away after exam period this summer and want to earn some funds while you’re doing it, then you should consider getting a job abroad.
+If you’re set on getting away after school's out this summer and want to earn some money while you’re doing it, then you should consider getting a job abroad.
 There are plenty of options that will see you earn a few bucks and give you the opportunity to travel at the same time, so we’ve picked out 5 of the best.

 Language Au Pair

 Au pairing is a popular way to get overseas and make some cash at the same time, but it can also be pretty involved and parents often look for longer term appointments.
 Language au pairing is a twist on the traditional role as your only responsibility is to help your host family improve their conversational skills in your language.
 That means no childcare or cleaning!
 Placements come with free accommodation in the host family’s home, free meals, and often a small salary on top.